6 steps to follow in the event of a flood

 In the event of a flood, it’s important to remember these six tips, especially if your home uses propane.
 Being prepared and having a plan for your family to follow is an important part of staying safe and avoiding possible dangers.

 - In flood zone areas, make sure your large above-ground and underground propane tanks are anchored securely to avoid potentially dangerous situations.
-The National Fire Protection Agency (NFPA) requires that you do this.
+The National Fire Protection Association (NFPA) requires that you do this.
 Contact your local Ferrellgas office for more information if you have questions.

 - Have an adequate supply of propane in your tank.
 During and after a major flood, propane and other types of fuel may not be readily available and roads leading to your home or farm might not be accessible for delivery.
 We recommend contacting your local Ferrellgas office to schedule a fill when your tank reaches 30 percent.